-Third Party Billings: If all or a portion of a student’s bill will be paid by an outside third party (e.g., a government agency, embassy, or corporation) that requires a bill before it will pay, then students must present authorization to bill to the GU Office of Billing and Payment Services.
+Third Party Billings: If all or a portion of a student’s bill will be paid by an outside third party (e.g., a government agency, embassy, or corporation) that requires a bill before it will pay, then students must present authorization to bill to the GU Office of Billing and Payment Services (new window).
 If the documentation presented includes proper authorization to bill, the Office of Billing and Payment Services’ Third Party Billing representative will send an invoice to the third party to collect the appropriate payment on behalf of the student.

 Financial Aid and Payment Deadlines: Students who fail to submit a timely and complete financial aid application well before the student billing account payment deadlines may be subject to a non-payment fee and/or service charges on the balance due to the University, even if they are later found eligible for financial aid after the payment deadlines.
 A financial aid award that is less than the student or family expected, or a pending request for additional financial aid due to special circumstances typically does not excuse the student from making payment in full by the payment due date.